yashasvigirdhar/android-session-dojo/README.md

-# walmart-android-session
+# dojo-android-session
-Sample projects for android session in walmart
+Sample projects for android session at dojo